 Borrowing cues from the world’s second-largest art museum, The Hermitage features an art gallery in its posh, contemporary designed lobby.
 The Hermitage is crowned with a skydeck, a state-of-the-art fitness center, an opulent library, an outdoor kitchen, and a resort-style pool and hot tub.
 Overlooking a majestic courtyard, the 10-foot ceiling suites are adorned with floor-to-ceiling windows.
 Premium suites are fashioned with stained concrete floors.
-The Hermitage is home to tenants with an average household income of $180,000.00 per annum.

 The Hermitage is situated in a unique location, with exceptional walkability to office buildings, restaurants, entertainment venues, museums, and cultural attractions, as well as abundant green space, including the third-largest waterfront park system in North America.
 The Hermitage has a Walk Score of 93 and a Bike Score of 94, with a bike trail bordering the property.
 Referred to by residents as The Pantry, The Hermitage is just across from a new Publix, which caters to organic food enthusiasts.